agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 For longer-form narrative content such as tutorials, how-to guides, and explanatory documentation:

-- `jupyterlite-sphinx` offers its own directives to render long-form content written in notebooks (the [`jupyterlite` directive](https://jupyterlite-sphinx.readthedocs.io/en/stable/directives/jupyterlite.html), the [`notebooklite` directive](https://jupyterlite-sphinx.readthedocs.io/en/stable/directives/notebooklite.html), and so on), which can be configured to open notebooks in new tabs or in iframes within the same tab.
+- `jupyterlite-sphinx` offers directives to render long-form content written in notebooks (the [`jupyterlite` directive](https://jupyterlite-sphinx.readthedocs.io/en/stable/directives/jupyterlite.html), the [`notebooklite` directive](https://jupyterlite-sphinx.readthedocs.io/en/stable/directives/notebooklite.html), and so on), which can be configured to open notebooks in new tabs or iframes within the same tab.
 It supports both traditional IPyNB files and MyST Markdown notebooks.
 Unlike the `try_examples` directive, these directives do not work with reST-based content.
 We recommend using MyST Markdown notebooks, as they integrate well with version control.
 - The Sphinx-Gallery project offers a [JupyterLite integration, built with `jupyterlite-sphinx`](https://sphinx-gallery.github.io/stable/configuration.html#jupyterlite) which enables a "JupyterLite" button in the secondary sidebar to open a notebook in the JupyterLite deployments.
 It provides a `notebook_modification_function` configuration option via `conf.py` that can be used to configure code cells or Markdown cells at the top of a notebook, with custom `%pip`-install commands, imports from other libraries, or extra admonitions.

 ---

-Once interactive documentation has been configured and deployed, the ["Updating package and kernel versions for Pyodide-powered or emscripten-forge-powered websites"](#Updating-package-and-kernel-versions-for-Pyodide-powered-or-emscripten-forge-powered-websites) section contains information on how to increment the versions of the packages and the distribution/kernel used.
+Once interactive documentation has been configured and deployed, the ["Updating package and kernel versions for Pyodide-powered or emscripten-forge-powered websites"](#Updating-package-and-kernel-versions-for-Pyodide-powered-or-emscripten-forge-powered-websites) section contains information on how to increment the packages' and distribution/kernel's versions.

 An end-to-end example of the above steps is also available; see [the `jupyterlite-sphinx-demo` project](#an-end-to-end-example).